-Federer tops Haase to advance to Rogers Cup final
+Canada's Shapovalov eliminated in semi-finals of Rogers Cup

 “If I would have known I would have gone to the finals, I would have said ‘yes’ right away.
 Sometimes you’ve just got to wait and see how you feel.
 I’m most happy that I’m actually really healthy going into the finals.
 I haven’t wasted too much energy.
 I’ve been able to keep points short.
 I’ve been really clean at net.
 I think my concentration and just my playing has gone up a notch.
 I’m just playing better.”

-The second-seeded Federer is seeking a third Rogers Cup title but his first in Montreal, having won in 2004 and 2006 in Toronto.
+The second-seeded Federer is seeking a third Rogers Cup title, but his first in Montreal, having won in 2004 and 2006 in Toronto.
 A victory would give Federer, currently ranked third in the world, one of the top two seeds at the U.S. Open that begins Aug.
 28 in New York.

 The 36-year-old, coming off victories in Germany and at Wimbledon, is on a 16-match winning streak, his longest since 2012.

-In Sunday’s final, he will face the winner of the second semi-final between 18-year-old Denis Shapovalov of Richmond Hill, Ont., and 20-year-old Alexander Zverev of Germany.
+Whoever won the other semifinal, Federer knew he would be facing a much younger opponent.

-“I think those young players don’t quite know what to expect, and [neither)] do I, because nobody quite knows,” said Federer.
+“I think those young players don’t quite know what to expect, and (neither) do I, because nobody quite knows,” said Federer.
 “Even though, Zverev is a more experienced player than Shapovalov at this stage.

 “It’s a huge opportunity for them.
 It’s exciting.
 To have a player at 18 or 20 years old in the finals of a Masters 1000 is not something we’ve seen very often.
 Very rarely, except maybe when Andy, Novak and Rafa (Nadal) were coming up.
 They were such great teenagers that we maybe saw it more often.
 Not even I probably achieved finals of a Masters 1000 at that age.
-It’s very exciting for tennis.”
+It’s very exciting for tennis.

-Especially for Shapovalov, who has been on fire all week with wins over Nadal and Juan Martin Del Potro, among others.
-And the packed Uniprix Stadium grandstands have been aroar when the teenager plays.

-“I guess this is where my experience kicks in,” said Federer.
-“I’ve seen some great atmospheres over the years.

 “But even Zverev, same thing.
 I haven’t played him that much yet.
 Never really on a hard court, except at the Hopman Cup.
 It will also be a good match to watch, I think.”

 Haase, who upset seventh-seeded Grigor Dimitrov in the third round, was in his first career semifinal of a Masters Series tournament.
-He earned US$220,760.

 “I hope it gives me a lot of confidence,” Haase said of his performance for the week.
 “Next week (in Cincinnati), different conditions, different courts, so it’s tournament by tournament.
 But, in general, to make an achievement like this is good because it shows you can do it.”

-In a doubles semi-final, seventh-seeded Rohan Bopanna of India and Ivan Dodig of Croatia defeated sixth-seeded Raven Klaasen of the Netherlands and Rajeev Ram of the United States 4-6, 7-6 (8), 11-9.Report Typo/Error
+In a semifinals, seventh-seeded Rohan Bopanna of India and Ivan Dodig of Croatia defeated sixth-seeded Raven Klaasen of the Netherlands and Rajeev Ram of the United States 4-6, 7-6 (8), 11-9; and fifth-seeded Pierre-Hugues Herbert and Nicolas Mahut of France downed eighth-seeded Oliver Marach of Austria and Mate Pavic of Croatia 7-5, 6-3.Report Typo/Error